zcrowleyTheMark/zack_SCAG_data_task/EA_plan_notes_zc.md

 ### SCAG expectations/deliverables:
   - Develop script (in R) for compiling necessary "raw" data points from baseline conditions report into one document to provide flexibility in what data gets visualized/how the dashboard is structured
   - Develop script (either incorporated in the first, or separate) to create a document (that can be opened in Excel) with one tab for each of the designated topic areas indicated by SCAG
-  - Develop "walk-through" documentation to show how to run the script(s) for future updates (or prior years)
+  - Develop separate "walk-through" documentation to show how to run the script(s) for future updates (or prior years)

 ### Deliverables:
   - Script(s)